PSY 270 Learning Theories

 3 Semester Units

 Learning Theories offers a presentation of learning and behavior theory, methodology, and research relating to how and why humans and animals learn and behave as they do.
-Classical conditioning, instrumental conditioning, verbal learning, encoding, retention and various learning styles will all be explored to help students confidently understand the learning process and its effect on behavior.
+The course provides a historical and theoretical foundation of learning theory that is necessary to fully appreciate modern forms of the psychology of learning.
+There is coverage of classic experiments, contemporary research, and real-world examples to help students confidently understand the learning process and its effect on behavior.

 Upon successful completion of this course, students will be able to: